decal/werdlists/README.md

 ```
 * * *

-# Introduction
+# Brief Introduction to `werdlists`

 Text files consisting mostly of word lists (whitespace-delimited/line-based
-entries) [GNU Aspell] [1], CSV (Comma Separated Values) [Wikipedia] [2], Office Open XML [OOXML] [3] (a.k.a.
+entries) [GNU Aspell] [1], CSV (Comma Separated Values) [Wikipedia] [2], Office
-ECMA-376 [ECMA] [4]) and similar data sets that are useful in manually crafting test
+Open XML [OOXML] [3] (a.k.a.
+ECMA-376 [ECMA] [4]) and similar data sets that are
-cases or developing an automated black-box fuzzer.
-In particular, the data
+useful in manually crafting test cases or developing an automated black-box
-contained within these mostly text files is intended for the purposes of
+fuzzer.
+In particular, the data contained within these mostly text files is
-programmatically testing security..
+intended for the purposes of programmatically testing security..

-## Inspirations
+## Inspiration Taken from Similar Projects

 If you're already familiar with established repositories such as
 [fuzzdb](https://github.com/fuzzdb-project/fuzzdb/ "The attack pattern dictionary") and